Expert Medical Care

 Common Types of Back Pain

-We treat all types of back pain conditions.
-Here are the most common ones we see at our clinic.
+We treat all types of back pain.
+Here are the most common conditions we see at our clinic.

 Lower Back Pain

-Pain in the lumbar region, often caused by muscle strain, poor posture, or structural issues.
-The most common type of back pain we see.
+Pain in the lumbar region, often from muscle strain, posture, or structural issues.

 • Dull, aching pain